jmarcellusc/jmarcellusc/README.md

 ## Hydrological Tools
- - Depression Identification - Completed, working on literature to document a possible new method
+ - Depression Identification and Depression Region Enclosure Fill - Completed, working on literature to document a possible new method
- - Depression Region Enclosure Fill - Completed
+ - General hydrological tools are on paused.

 #### [Return to Synopsis Introduction](#work-synopsis-table-of-contents)
 ---